blazing-edge-labs/api-skeleton/dev-docs/loaders.md

 For example, let's say users in your project should be able to login by entering own email address case-insensitively.

-One solution could be to store lower-cased emails in a separate column.
+One solution could be to store (unique) lower-cased emails in a separate column.

-> It's always recommended to also keep email addresses in original case, since some emails could be case-sensitive and sending messages to addresses with altered case could be a security issue.
+> It's always recommended to also keep email addresses in original form, since some emails could be case-sensitive and sending messages to addresses with altered case could be a security issue.

 Maintaining two versions of an address is cumbersome, tho.